p-mckenzie/p-mckenzie.github.io/_posts/2018-1-11-Jane-Austen.md

 layout: post

 # The title of your post
-title: "Jane Austen meets VADER"
+title: "Exploring Jane Austen novels with text analysis"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.